St Agnes, Cornwall: Middle Ages

 The first chapel or church in St Agnes was believed to have been built as an early Celtic church sometime between 410 and 1066 AD; At that time it also had an enclosure.
 The Church of St Agnes was built on the same location around 1482.
 A medieval chapel with an enclosure stood at Chapel Porth, about 570 metres north west of Wheal Freedom.
 There was a holy well and a post-medieval (1540 to 1901) storehouse or shelter on the site.
 The chapel was destroyed in 1780, and the holy well remained until 1820.
 There still remains some ruins of the medieval enclosure and the small building.

 During the Middle Ages there was tin working at a St Agnes Head tin works site with an extractive pit for openworks and lode back workings.
 There are also ancient signs of tin works at Wheal Coates, near the Chapel Porth area cliffs.
 The site includes an adit, which is a tunnel or access to the mine; dam; dressing floor where the ore was processed for smelting; and an open cut where excavation occurred in a ravine on the surface.
 There were also prospecting pits to locate ore below the surface and a wheel pit for a water wheel.
 A bothy provided lodging for the miners.

 A manor was built in St Agnes during the Middle Ages.
 Between 1700 and 1800 a house was built on the site of the previous manor.
 It is now a convalescent home.
 A Trevellas country house was built during this period.
 Sometime between 1540 and 1901 a new house was erected where the country house once stood.

+The Charter of Tywarnhayle by King Edgar granted land to Eanwulf in 960 AD.